ccp5UK/dl-poly/documentation/source/UserManual/construction_and_execution/construction.rst

-routine ``set_bounds``, which also sets the necessary limits for various simulation array sizes and all global variables as declared in ``setup_module`` to convenient values based on a rough scan through the CONFIG, CONTROL, FIELD and optionally TABLE and TABEAM (Section :ref:`The INPUT Files<input-files>`) files.
+routine ``set_bounds``, which also sets the necessary limits for various simulation array sizes and all global variables as declared in ``setup_module`` to convenient values based on a rough scan through the CONFIG, CONTROL, FIELD and optionally TABVDW and TABEAM (Section :ref:`The INPUT Files<input-files>`) files.
 The routine also calls the ``read_config`` routine to obtain atomic positions and optionally velocities and forces from the CONFIG file.
 After allocation of all